Prairie du Rocher in Randolph County, Illinois — The American Midwest (Great Lakes)

 "Oldest Town in Illinois"

 Erected 1992 by The New Prairie Du Rocher Improvement Association.

 Topics.
 This historical marker is listed in these topic lists: Colonial Era • Settlements & Settlers.
 A significant historical year for this entry is 1722.

 Location.
-38° 5.106′ N, 90° 5.945′ W. Marker is in Prairie du Rocher, Illinois, in Randolph County.
+38° 5.132′ N, 90° 5.929′ W. Marker is in Prairie du Rocher, Illinois, in Randolph County.
 Marker is at the intersection of Henry Street (Illinois Route 155) and Main Street, on the right when traveling south on Henry Street.
+On the grounds in front of the post office.
 Touch for map.
-Marker is at or near this postal address: 301 Henry St, Prairie du Rocher IL 62277, United States of America.
 Touch for directions.

 Credits.
-This page was last revised on April 20, 2021.
+This page was last revised on May 12, 2022.
 It was originally submitted on April 19, 2021, by Thomas Smith of Waterloo, Ill.
-This page has been viewed 36 times since then.
-Photos: 1, 2. submitted on April 19, 2021, by Thomas Smith of Waterloo, Ill. • Devry Becker Jones was the editor who published this page.
+This page has been viewed 143 times since then and 12 times this year.
+Last updated on April 28, 2022, by Edward Troxel of Creal Springs, Illinois.
+Photos: 1, 2. submitted on April 19, 2021, by Thomas Smith of Waterloo, Ill. • J. Makali Bruton was the editor who published this page.